manujosephv/pytorch_tabular/docs/contributing.md

 * Fork the pytorch_tabular repo on GitHub.

-* Clone your fork locally:
+* Clone your fork locally and change directory to the checked out folder:

       ```bash
       git clone git@github.com:your_name_here/pytorch_tabular.git
+      cd pytorch_tabular
       ```

 * Setup a local environment (preferably in a virtual environment).